The Brown measure of unbounded variables with free semicircular imaginary part

 In this subsection, we list out the Brown measures computed in this paper according to the complexity of their structures.
 Let $(\A,\tau)$ be a $W^*$-probability space and $\tilde{\A}$ be the algebra of closed densely defined operators affiliated with $\A$.
 Let $x_0\in\tilde{\A}$ be self-adjoint satisfying the following standing assumption throughout the paper. \begin{assumption} The law $\mu_{x_0}$ of $x_0$ is not a Dirac mass at a point on $\R$, and satisfies

-\end{assumption} If $\mu_{x_0}$ is a Dirac mass, then the Brown measure of $x_0+c_{\alpha,\beta}$ is just the translation of the elliptic law in the case $\alpha>0$, or just the translation of the semicircular law on the imaginary axis in the case $\alpha= 0$.
-We list out the results for $x_0$ satisfying Assumption~\ref{assump:standing} below.
+\end{assumption} The assumption \eqref{eq:logassump} means that $x_0\in\tilde{A}$ is in the Haagerup--Schultz class $\A^\Delta$; that is, the Brown measure of $x_0$ exists in the sense of Haagerup and Schultz (See Definition~\ref{def:ADeltaDef}).
+If $\mu_{x_0}$ is a Dirac mass, then the Brown measure of $x_0+c_{\alpha,\beta}$ is just the translation of the elliptic law in the case $\alpha>0$, or just the translation of the semicircular law on the imaginary axis in the case $\alpha= 0$.

 We start by Brown measure of $x_0+c_t$, where $c_t = c_{t/2,t/2}$ is the circular variable, freely independent from $x_0$.
 Recall that $\sigma_t$ denotes a semicircular variable of variance $t$, freely independent from $x_0$.
 The following theorem is proved in Corollaries~\ref{cor:Circular} and~\ref{cor:ellipsePush}(2).
 When $x_0$ is bounded, this theorem is established in Theorems 3.13 and 3.14 in \cite{HoZhong2019}.